Dealing with accumulated data.

 Accidents happen, and sometimes we change our minds.

-Then, later that week — perhaps Friday — you suddenly realize not only were you not done with it, but it turns out to be crucial.
+Then, later that week — perhaps Friday — you realize that not only were you not done with it, but it turns out to be crucial.

 File corruption

-Either software or hardware can fail in such a way that a perfectly good file gets damaged to the point that it can no longer be opened or used.
-The file may be present, but its contents are so much garbage.
+Both software and hardware can fail in such a way that a perfectly good file gets damaged to the point that it can no longer be opened or used.
+The file may be present, but its contents are garbage.

 As above, let’s say on Monday your computer experiences an unexpected power loss and shuts down without warning.

-Come Friday, you realize that a file you rely on to perform some end-of-week processing every Friday can no longer be opened — the application that tries to open it reports it as being broken, or of the wrong format.
+Come Friday, you realize that a file you rely on to perform some end-of-week processing can no longer be opened.
+The application that tries to open it reports it as being broken or of the wrong format.
 It looks like that power problem earlier in the week caused your hard disk to damage the file beyond repair.

 Once again, with only three days of backups, you have your machine as it was on Thursday, Wednesday, and Tuesday — all after the damage happened.
 You no longer have a backup copy of the undamaged file.

-Malware, deletion, corruption, and more — and how quickly they become apparent — are important to consider when planning your backup strategy.
+Malware, deletion, corruption, and more — and how long they may take to become apparent — are important to consider when planning your backup strategy.

 Types of backups

-For the average user, I think about three types of backups.
+The average user needs three types of backups.

 Let’s look at each.